1kurochkin/1kurochkin/README.md

 class Ivan extends Developer {
     getAbout() {
       return (
-        "I'm a Senior Frontend Developer with extensive experience in building web apps ( Over 10,000 users around the world are using my apps this second ), expert-level in JavaScript and React, modern best practices and code standards, excellent teamwork skills, specializing in developing complex, large-scale, device-adaptive, and cross-browser web apps to achieve successful business results."
+        "Senior React Developer with extensive experience in building web apps ( Over 10,000 users around the world are using my apps this second ), expert-level in JavaScript and React, modern best practices and code standards, excellent teamwork skills, specializing in developing complex, large-scale, device-adaptive, and cross-browser web apps to achieve successful business results."
       );
     }
 }